 The consolidated financial statements include the accounts of Propanc Biopharma, Inc., the parent entity, and its wholly-owned subsidiary, Propanc PTY LTD. All intercompany balances and transactions have been eliminated in consolidation.
-Propanc (UK) Limited was an inactive subsidiary at June 30, 2019.
+Propanc (UK) Limited was an inactive subsidiary from inception through June 30, 2020.